gajetano/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## About the R code

 ### Step 1: Read the test and training set data
-The objective here is to read the test and training data tables into R. 4 basic level data sets will be defined and created:
+The objective here is to read the test and training data tables into R. Four basic level data sets will be defined and created:
 * test data set
 * train data set
 * features data set
 * activity labels data set

 ### Step 2: Create column names for the test and training tables
 The objective here is to assign column names to the test and training tables.
-At this stage the data sets have been created with the riht coloumn names.
+At this stage the data sets have been created with the right coloumn names.
 Names of 561 table variables are stored in features.txt

 ### Step 3: Merge test and train tables